The 2024 Diversity, Equity, and Inclusion Year in Review

 While media focused on organizations scaling back on DEI, most companies remained steadfast, using 2024 to reflect and refine their strategies.
 Organizations continue to feel strongly that having a meaningful and sustainable impact on the culture and with marginalized employees is critical for business success.
 This created an opportunity for RHR to partner with clients and help our business partners understand where to focus, why, and how.
 We spent a considerable amount of time conducting audits on talent- and performance-management processes, and we leveraged broad-based leadership assessments to gain a better understanding of the specific behaviors and process shifts that will have the biggest impact.
 In our work delivering our Belonging Framework with clients across the globe, we identified five critical areas leaders need to be aware of:

 1. Definitions matter.
-How we define potential and performance is crucial for equity.
-Organizations that establish clear, accessible, and measurable definitions break down the subjective aspects of culture that drive in-groups and prevent many employees from thriving.
+How we define potential and performance is crucial.
+Organizations that establish clear, accessible, and measurable definitions break down the subjective aspects of culture that prevent many employees from thriving.

 2. Feedback is a gift.
 Many employees do not get basic and consistent feedback—the responsibilities of their role, how they are seen, and what it takes to be successful.
-This ambiguity undermines belonging, especially for diverse communities.
+This ambiguity undermines belonging.
 Belonging begins with employees feeling equipped and supported to succeed in their work.

 3. It’s all about the follow-through.
 Organizations will emphasize the importance of their values and leadership behaviors; however, these will often stay confined to slide presentations or town halls.
 To make meaningful progress in shaping employee experience, there must be integration across all domains, especially with developing new behaviors in simple yet impactful ways.